halkyonio/operator/README.md

 The `link`'s purpose is to inject as `Env var(s)` the information required to by example configure the `HTTP client` of the `ComponentA` to access the
 `ComponentB` which exposes a `HTTP endpoint` that the client `ComponentA`  could use to access the `CRUD` operations.

-To let the `ComponentB` to consume a database, we will also setup a `link` in order to pass using the database `Secret` the parameters which are needed to configure a Java Datasource's bean.
+To make `ComponentB` capable of communicating with a database, a `link` will also be setup in order to pass using the database `Secret` the parameters which are needed to configure a Java Datasource.

 This is, for that reason, that such `entities/concepts` are also proposed by Halkyon using different Kubernetes Custom Resources: `Component`, `Link` and  `Capabiltity`.

-**Remark**: you can the full description of the CR and its API under the project `https://github.com/halkyonio/api`.
+**Remark**: you can view the full description of the CR and its API under the project `https://github.com/halkyonio/api`.

 ### Component